jacrobin/jacrobin.github.io/content/posts/End_of_Summer_Update.md

 My current employer is very big proponent for personal development, and promotes the employee looking at other internal options to transition into to meet professional goals.
 For the mean time I am locked into my current role for at least two years, but more important to me, locked into a single physical location for two years.

 As of writing this I am 17% of the way through my obligation, so plenty of time to figure out the rest.
 The biggest goal right now is to be debt free within 2-3 years and start maxing out retirement savings.
-Which with my amount of debts and current salary these conditions easy to accomplish.
+Which with my amount of debts and current salary these conditions are easy to accomplish.
 Some secondary goals are to pick up fishing, windsurfing and stand up paddle 🌊 🤙

 Godspeed everyone, be safe